AndrewSmithDev/react-code-splitting-example/README.md

 };
 ```

-# Building the Application
+# Run the Application

-- Build: To build the server you can run `npm run build`.
+- To build the server you can run `npm run build`.
 This will be the application and output the files to the public directory
-- Dev: If you want to play around with the code you can run `npm start` which will start a webpack dev server with HMR
+- To run the dev server you can run `npm start` which will start a webpack dev server with HMR

 # Live Demo

-You can view a live demo [here](react-code-splitting-example.vercel.app).
+You can view a live demo [here](https://react-code-splitting-example.vercel.app/).
 There's nothing speculate about the interface the application is just a proof of concept.